 It also improves collaboration with the client.

 However, because a lot of planning happens during the process as stakeholders acquire new information about the project, it makes it harder to predict what resources will be necessary for upcoming steps or features.

 Waterfall Approach to Software Development

 As mentioned earlier in the article, another approach that we use at YooCollab depending on the project is Waterfall.
-This methodology is different from Agile in that in Waterfall, one stage of the process is completed entirely before moving on to the next one.
-This way there is no overlap between stages of work, as the development process smoothly flows from one stage to the next.
+The Waterfall methodology is distinct from Agile in that each stage of the process must be completed before progressing to the next.

 As Agile, Waterfall too has its upsides and downsides.
 Here are the ones we’ve singled out.